henrywu2019/BentoML/DEVELOPMENT.md

    on how to create a pull request on github

-4. Once your pull request created, an automated test run will be triggered on your branch and the BentoML authors will be notified to review your code changes.
+4. Once your pull request created, an automated test run will be triggered on your branch and the Kappa authors will be notified to review your code changes.
 Once tests are passed and reviewer has signed off, we will merge your pull request.